 This is a common popular disorder which develops in adolescence on black skin and is identified by smooth, dome-shaped, brown to black papules seen mainly on the cheeks, necks and upper chest.

 Hairs In Moles

 Hairs in moles can also be treated and once treatment has started the mole may even reduce in size and colour.
 These hairs are generally very deep terminal hairs with a rich blood supply which require repeat treatments.

 These are tiny, white, hard, round spots containing keratin which lie superficially under the surface of the skin.
 Their cause is unknown although they are often associated with dry, dehydrated skin.

-Associated mainly with increasing age, mature skins ande sun damage.
+Associated mainly with increasing age, mature skins and sun damage.
 They also have genetic links.
 Growing up to two inches wide, they are often dry, crusty and considered cosmetically unattractive.

-These are permanently dialted capillaryies.
+These are permanently dilated capillaries.
 They have very thin walls which constantly dilate and constrict.
-As we age, these vessels lose their elasticity and can become permanently dilate.
+As we age, these vessels lose their elasticity and can become permanently dilated.

-There are varioustypes of warts including plane, common, filiform and verrucas and all can be easily and successfully treated using electrolysis.
-These types of warts can develope individually or in clusters and are higly contagious.
+There are various types of warts including plane, common, filiform and verrucas and all can be easily and successfully treated using electrolysis.
+These types of warts can develop individually or in clusters and are highly contagious.